Meet multiplayer microgame mayhem in ...

 • Hideki Konno, the veteran who led the Mario Kart series and oversaw the 3DS hardware development, who also departed earlier this year.

 These exits represent a significant generational shift at one of gaming's most celebrated studios.
-You'll want to pay attention to how Nintendo navigates these transitions as it continues developing new titles across its major franchises.
+How Nintendo navigates these transitions as it continues developing new titles across its major franchises will be worth watching.

 Nintendo's Kyoto headquarters